Bogdanna11/New/README.md

-What are the 4 pillars of Devops ?-- diagram presentation !
+What are the 4 pillars of Devops ?

+   The 4 pillars are :
+ 1) Professionalism
+ 2) Communication
+ 3) Engagement
+ 4) Delivery